-And naturally, as is the case with every technology that starts to gain traction and become widely adopted, machine learning is creating a ton of IT job opportunities, especially for software engineers and data scientists.
+And naturally, as is the case with every technology that starts to gain traction and become widely adopted, machine learning is creating a ton of IT job opportunities, especially for machine learning engineers.
 The average salary for AI and machine learning talent is north of $100K, and in some cases on par with NFL quarterbacks.

 Here are the skills needed to begin and advance your machine learning career path:

 As a conglomeration of math, data science and software engineering, machine learning will require you to be proficient in all three fields.
 Whether you’re a self-taught programmer or an engineer with a degree from MIT, you’ll do well to test your mettle in these domains:

 Most machine learning algorithms are about dealing with uncertainty and making reliable predictions.
 The mathematical tools to deal with such settings are found in principles of probability and its derivative techniques such as Markov Decision Processes and Bayes Nets.

 Also of importance are tools and techniques that enable the creation of models from data.
 Relevant to this task is the field of statistics and its various branches such as analysis of variance and hypothesis testing.
 Machine learning algorithms are often built upon statistical models.